When configuring your wheelchair, it’s important to consider, what wheels you need.

 The alignment of the wheels is very important.
 It affects how the wheelchair rides, its stability, the wear on the tires and the effort required to propel it.You need to consider the following three aspects:

 - A critical alignment issue is toe-in and toe-out (the off-parallel relationship between the two rear wheels).
-You should avoid these misalignments, as they will dramatically increase rolling resistance and the wear of the tyres.
+You should avoid these misalignments, as they will dramatically increase rolling resistance and the wear on the tyres;

 - Truing (aligning) a wheel is required when a wheel wobbles when spinning on its axis.
 Mag wheels are trued upon fabrication and remain true unless they are exposed to extreme conditions.
 Spoke wheels are more vulnerable because various conditions get the spokes distorted.
 Such problems have to be repaired by a qualified wheel-repair technician.